Digitalangle/dimag/README.md

-# 🧠 Dimag Brain - Self-Learning AI Knowledge Base
+# 🧠 Dimag - Self-Learning AI CTO Orchestrator

-This repository is the **brain** of Dimag - a self-learning VS Code extension that gets smarter every time anyone uses it.
+A self-learning VS Code extension that gets smarter every time anyone uses it.

 ## What is This?

-Dimag Brain stores:
+Dimag stores:
 - ✅ **Learned Patterns** - Reusable solutions from real developers
 - ✅ **Anti-Patterns** - Mistakes to avoid
 - ✅ **Validation Rules** - Auto-generated from learnings